 God can hardly wait.
 He is already feeling how good you’re going to feel about it.

-Curt Thompson M.D. is the author of Anatomy of the Soul and The Soul of Shame and will be joining us at the 2017 Tapestry Conference, October 20-21 at Irving Bible Church.
+Curt Thompson M.D. is the author of Anatomy of the Soul and The Soul of Shame and has joined us as a keynote speaker for the Tapestry Conference on several occassions.
 This post is from Curt’s blog.
-You can register for the conference at tapestryconference.org.

 This post originally appears on Being Known and is used by permission.